 Mini M&M ridden section Judge – Mr K Walker

-Class 15 THE NPS M&M NOVICE LEADING REIN NATIONAL CHAMPIONSHIP
+Class 15 THE/KINGS HEAD NPS M&M NOVICE LEADING REIN NATIONAL CHAMPIONSHIP

 This class is open to mares and geldings 4 years old or over not exc.
 122cm registered in the main body of their respective Breed Society stud book.
 Riders must have attained their 3rd birthday but not have attained their 9th birthday before the 1st January in the current year.